-You should still plan to receive the second dose after you recover from your COVID-19 illness and after you finish your isolation period for COVID-19 infection (for most people, this will be 10 days after symptoms started or positive COVID-19 test, and no fever for 24 hours).
+You should still plan to receive the second dose after you recover from your COVID-19 illness and after you finish your isolation period for COVID-19 infection.
 Note that the second dose of vaccine should still be no sooner than the recommended waiting period for the second dose (21 days for the Pfizer vaccine, 28 days for the Moderna vaccine).

 None of the COVID-19 vaccines available in the US can cause you to test positive on COVID-19 viral tests, which are used to see if you have a current infection.
-Additionally, the first dose of vaccine only gives a partial amount of protection, so if you test positive by PCR after receiving the vaccine, it is likely a true positive.
-You should isolate for 10 days, inform your close contacts to quarantine, and seek medical care as needed.
+Additionally, the first dose of vaccine only gives a partial amount of protection, so it is likely a true positive if you test positive by PCR after receiving the vaccine.
+Therefore, you are strongly encouraged to isolate for 10 days, inform your close contacts to quarantine, and seek medical care as needed.

 When you receive the vaccine, you will receive a card with the date of your first dose, the name/manufacturer of the vaccine received and the date you should receive your second dose.
 People who receive their first dose of COVID-19 vaccine at a county health department will be instructed by the health department as to how to schedule a second dose of vaccine.
 The health department will send out communication stating you are due for your second dose and when that location will be open / available for second doses.